 ℹ️ Why This Recipe Works

-1. These smoked beans are a southern based recipe.
+2. This is a southern style recipe.
 My best friend's grandmother has been making this recipe since the early 1980's.
-Except she made these homemade beans in the oven.
-I've turned this southern classic into a smoker recipe!
+She always made these in the oven, but I've altered her cooking method and turned this into a southern smoked baked beans recipe!

 🛒 Ingredients You'll Need